Yiyang0519/DocumentScanner-ScanPlus/README.md

-This is a simple Document Scanner Application for mobile application assignment.
+This is a simple Document Scanner Application using Jetpack Compose in Kotlin for mobile application assignment.

 Our application called ScanPlus+
 ================================